-How to Get There?
+How to Get to Tijuana and Parking

 If you want to park your car and go over on foot you will need to come off the I5 on the exit that says LAST USA EXIT PARKING